Atlanta Motor Speedway

-Atlanta Motor Speedway (currently known as EchoPark Speedway for sponsorship reasons, formerly known as the Atlanta International Raceway from 1960 to 1990) is a 1.540 mi quad-oval intermediate speedway in Hampton, Georgia.
+Atlanta Motor Speedway (currently known as EchoPark Speedway for sponsorship reasons; formerly the Atlanta International Raceway from 1960 to 1990) is a 1.540 mi quad-oval intermediate speedway in Hampton, Georgia, United States.
 The track has hosted a variety of sanctioning bodies since its inaugural season of racing in 1960, including NASCAR and IndyCar.
-The venue has a capacity of 71,000 as of 2015 and includes various track layouts, including a 1/4 mi oval on the track's frontstretch, and a 2.5 mi roval road course layout.
-Atlanta Motor Speedway is currently owned Speedway Motorsports, LLC (SMI) and is led by track general manager Brandon Hutchison.
+The venue has a capacity of 71,000 as of 2015 and includes various track layouts, including a 0.250 mi oval on the track's frontstretch, and a 2.522 mi roval road course layout.
+Atlanta Motor Speedway is currently owned by Speedway Motorsports, LLC (SMI) and is led by track general manager Brandon Hutchison.

 In the late 1950s, plans were made by the First Georgia Securities Corporation to build a facility that rivaled the Indianapolis Motor Speedway.
 After a months-long delay, the first races were held in 1960.
 Shortly after, the track faced heavy financial troubles, having to enter Chapter 10 bankruptcy in 1971.
 After periods of stability directed by Stacey Cotton and Walt Nix, the facility was bought out by motorsports mogul Bruton Smith in 1990, with Smith and his company, SMI, directing the facility's expansion and renovation under longtime general manager Ed Clark.
 The track has since gone through two major reconfigurations since Smith's purchase: one in 1997 that changed the layout of the track, and one in 2021 that changed the style of racing to produce pack racing seen at superspeedways.

 Description

 Configurations

-The track in its current form is measured at 1.54 mi, with 28 degrees of banking in the turns and five degrees of banking in the straightaways.
+The track in its current form is measured at 1.540 mi, with 28 degrees of banking in the turns and five degrees of banking in the straightaways.
 The racing surface width varies, with a recorded 52 feet on the frontstretch, 42 feet on the backstretch, and 40 feet in the turns.
 From 1997 to 2021, the racing surface was at a recorded 55 feet with 24 degrees of banking in the turns.
 When the track first opened as a true oval, it was advertised to be banked at 24 degrees in the turns, with the straightaways being "banked slightly".

-In 1992, developers added a 2.5 mi road course layout that combined the main oval with a specialized infield portion to create a "roval".
-As part of the 1997 reconfiguration, developers added a 1/4 mi oval on the track's frontstretch to accommodate legends car racing.
+In 1992, developers added a 2.522 mi road course layout that combined the main oval with a specialized infield portion to create a "roval".
+As part of the 1997 reconfiguration, developers added a 0.250 mi oval on the track's frontstretch to accommodate legends car racing.